conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 | `masterKeyId` | String | The master key secret ID used to encrypt any keys stored in Gateway managed storage.
 This is in the same format as the `keySecretId` that's used for encryption and the valid values are the same.  |

 The `masterKeyId` is used to secure every key for this configuration, stored by Gateway.
 [Find out more about the secret key formats](#key-stored-in-kms).
-You have to also supply a valid configuration for the KMS type referenced by the master key.
+You have to also supply a valid configuration for the KMS type referenced by the master key so this can be used.

 If this key is dropped from the backing KMS, then all keys stored by Gateway for that master key will become unreadable.